Design of phase III trials with long-term survival outcomes based on short-term binary results: Simulation Study

 \subsection{Results}

 The results yield to RMST differences for the overall survival between $0.15$ and $1.82$, with median $0.60$; and to sample sizes between $125$ and $4824$, with median $685$.
-Figure 1 in the supplementary material summarizes the sample sizes and effect sizes obtained for the overall survival under the considered scenarios with respect to the settings I to IV discussed in Section \ref{ES_designcases}.
+Figure 1 in the Supplementary Material summarizes the sample sizes and effect sizes obtained for the overall survival under the considered scenarios with respect to the settings I to IV discussed in Section \ref{ES_designcases}.
 We notice that the scenarios corresponding to settings I and III are the ones with smaller effect sizes, thus requiring larger sample sizes to achieve the same power.

-Figure \ref{fig:resultsph} shows boxplots of the empirical power and the significance level when using the RMST test and the logrank test using the same sample sizes.
+We obtained empirical powers with median $0.80$ (standard deviation equals $0.012$) using the RMST test and with median $0.77$ ($0.037$) when using the log-rank test; empirical sizes with median $0.051$ (standard deviations equal $0.007$) when using both the RMST test and the log-rank test.
+Figure \ref{fig:resultsph} shows boxplots of the empirical power and the significance level when using the RMST test and the log-rank test using the same sample sizes and according to the settings in Section \ref{ES_designcases}.
 We notice that the power obtained using the RMST test is centered around $0.80$, and it has a small variability.
 When comparing with the results using the log-rank test, we observe that the power using the log-rank test is in general less than $0.80$, and there is a greater variability as compared with the results using the RMST test.
 The empirical significance level is close to the type I error $0.05$ using both tests.

+The simulations presented here illustrate the sample size performance in balanced placebo-controlled trials (1:1 ratio trials).
+Furthermore, we have studied the sample size for unbalanced designs.
+In the Supplementary Material, we present the results when the number of patients assigned to the treatment group is higher than in the control group.
+We observe that there is no difference in the sample size properties in terms of the significance level and power in unbalanced designs as compared to the ones shown in this section for balanced designs.